 Richard Avenue, Brightlingsea, Essex CO7

-Inside, the main church is a single space, with the sanctuary capable of being divided off by folding screen doors to allow the nave to be used for other activities (as at the time of the writer’s visit, see photo bottom left).
-There is a separate side chapel housing the Blessed Sacrament (photo bottom right).
+Inside, the main church is a single space, with the sanctuary capable of being divided off by folding screen doors to allow the nave to be used for other activities.
+There is a separate side chapel housing the Blessed Sacrament.
 Here there is a timber altar of unusual design, composed of outstretched hands, timber boarded walls, and benches.
 The main altar of the church is also of timber.

 Original Date: 1958